Hierarchy Member Permissions (Master Data Services)

 Two or more hierarchies can contain the same member.

-If one hierarchy node is assigned Update permission and another is assigned Read-only, then the members in the node are Read-only.
+If one hierarchy node is assigned Update permission and another is assigned Read, then the members in the node are Read.

-If one hierarchy node is assigned Update or Read-only permission and another node is assigned Deny, then the members in the node are not displayed.
+If one hierarchy node is assigned Update and Create permissions and another is assigned Update and Delete permissions, then the members in the node can be updated.